 Item 5.
-Other Events.
+Other Events

-From time to time Conn's Inc., a Delaware corporation, (the "Company," the "Registrant," "we," "us" or "our") may make oral forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including, without limitation, during the Company's earnings analyst call for the Company's financial results for the third quarter ended October 31, 2003.
-In order to avail itself of the safe harbor of those sections, the Company is filing the following risk factors which the Company may refer to when making oral forward-looking statements by referring to this Current Report.
+From time to time, Conn's, Inc., a Delaware corporation, (the "Company," the "Registrant," "we," "us," or "our") may make oral forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including without limitation, during the Company's earnings analyst call to report the Company's financial results for the fourth quarter and year ended January 31, 2004.
+In order to avail itself of the safe harbor of those sections, the Company is filing the following risk factors which the Company may refer to when making oral-forward-looking statements by referring to this Current Report.